sarapohland/parce/README.md

 ### 1a.
 Download the dataset files

 To replicate the results presented in the paper, download the [lunar](https://huggingface.co/datasets/sarapohland/lunar-navigation), [speed](https://huggingface.co/datasets/sarapohland/speed-limit-signs), and [park](https://huggingface.co/datasets/sarapohland/park-navigation) dataset files through the provided links.
 Create a folder called `data` in the main directory (`parce`) and add the downloaded files to this folder.
 You should have three subfolders (`lunar`, `speed`, and `park`) that each contain a dataset file called `dataset.npz`.
+(If you want to perform regional competency estimation, you will also need the `ood_labels.p` files.)
 If you simply want to use the default datasets, you can skip to step 2.
 If you want to create a new dataset, proceed through the remaining substeps in this section.

 ### 1b.
 Set up directory structure